Residue currents associated with weakly holomorphic functions: Introduction

 However, even for the statement of these properties in the weakly holomorphic case, two problems occur, namely how is multiplication of a weakly holomorphic function with a current defined, and what is the zero set of a tuple of weakly holomorphic functions?
 And hence also, what should a complete intersection mean?

-For the problem of multiplication of weakly holomorphic functions with currents, we take a similar approach as for the definition of the Coleff-Herrera product.
-Namely, if $\pi : Y \to Z$ is a modification, $\mu$ is a current on $Z$, $g$ is strongly holomorphic on $Z$ and $\mu = \pi_* \mu'$, then
+With regards to defining multiplication of a weakly holomorphic function with a current, we take a similar approach as for the definition of the Coleff-Herrera product.
+Assume $\mu$ is a current on $Z$, and that there exists a modification $\pi : Y \to Z$, with a current $\mu'$ on $Y$ such that $\mu = \pi_* \mu'$ (the existence of such $\mu'$ is guaranteed if $\mu$ is pseudomeromorphic and $Y$ is the normalization of $Z$, see the introduction of Section~\ref{sectmult}).
+If $g$ is strongly holomorphic on $Z$, then

-The right hand side of \eqref{eqwholomult} still exist if $g$ is weakly holomorphic on $Z$ and $Y$ is normal, so we take this as a definition of $g\mu$.
+The right-hand side of \eqref{eqwholomult} still exists if $g$ is weakly holomorphic on $Z$ and $Y$ is normal, so we take this as a definition of $g\mu$.
 However, that this is well-defined depend on the fact that we have a certain ``canonical'' representative of the Coleff-Herrera product in the normalization (or any normal modification).
 We will see in Section~\ref{sectmult} that \eqref{eqwholomult} depends on the choice of representative $\mu'$ and can thus not be used to define a general multiplication of weakly holomorphic with currents on $Z$.

 For the zero set of one weakly holomorphic function, all reasonable definitions should coincide.
-For the zero set of a weakly holomorphic mapping $f$, it is natural to take into account that the zero sets of the indivudual components of $f$ can ``belong'' to different irreducible components.
+For the zero set of a weakly holomorphic mapping $f$, it is natural to take into account that the zero sets of the individual components of $f$ can ``belong'' to different irreducible components.
 We introduce in Section~\ref{sectzerosets} a notion of common zero set of $f$, depending on $f$ as a mapping, and not only on the individual components, which however may differ from the intersection of the respective zero sets.

 The Coleff-Herrera product $\mu^f$ in \eqref{eqchfirstdef} associated with a strongly holomorphic mapping $f = (f_1,\dots,f_p)$ satisfies